bhqweb/bhqweb.github.io/barq/lists/bap-periodicals.md

 ### New Baptist Magazine and Evangelical Repository London: Harsette and Savill

-#### Superseded after 1826 by The New Baptist Miscellany
+Superseded after 1826 by The New Baptist Miscellany
+{: .persubinfo }

 -  NSL 1825

 ### The New Baptist Miscellany, London: Simpkin and Marshall

-#### Title page, New Baptist Miscellany and Particular Baptist Magazine, individual issues, 1827, entitled The Particular Baptist Magazine.
+Title page, New Baptist Miscellany and Particular Baptist Magazine, individual issues, 1827, entitled The Particular Baptist Magazine.
 From 1833 merged into The Baptist Magazine
+{: .persubinfo }

 -  NSL V1 -V5 (1827-1831)
 -  VU:W Vol. 1(1827); v.2(1928); v.6(1832)
 -  ZABT 1828-1932